-Meet the World’s Top Magento eCommerce Developers
+Meet the World’s Top Adobe Commerce Developers

-Case in point: Magento Solution Partner Atwix is committed to creating code patches, bug fixes, and new functionality.
+Case in point: Commerce Solution Partner Atwix is committed to creating code patches, bug fixes, and new functionality.
 In just one year, Atwix created 756 new contributions, of which 687 were accepted, resulting in 26,024 points.

 So what’s this team’s secret?